-Tube-Tone Amplifiers are re-creations of the 50s~60's Fender amplifiers using the same construction
+Tube-Tone Amplifiers are re-creations of the 50s~60's amplifier designs of George Fullerton, who basically designed the Fender amplifier designs for the company started by "Doc" Kauffman and Leo Fender using the same construction

-methods used by Leo Fender, prior to his selling the
+methods used by Leo and Doc, prior to Leo selling the

 considered as the best replacement speaker for 60's amplifiers for that